freeAbrams/ipip6-Configuration-Guide/README.md

 📌 It aims to help users who have received a BR address, static IPv4, and interface ID from their ISP to establish IPv4-over-IPv6 connectivity on their OpenWrt router.

+✅ This method has been confirmed to work on both official-like OpenWrt and QWRT builds.

 ---
 ## Setup Procedure